-25. INTERPRETATION AND CONCLUSIONS
+22. INTERPRETATION AND CONCLUSIONS

-25.1 Conclusions
+22.1 Conclusions

 The authors have reviewed the data from the project, which include Archimedes Underground, Archimedes Open Pit, and Mineral Point Open Pit, and undertook verification of the data that are material to this report.
 Based on the work completed or supervised by the authors, it is the opinion of the authors that the project data are of sufficient quality for the modeling, estimation, and classification of the gold and silver resources disclosed in this report, as well as for the completion of the Technical Report summarized herein.
-Furthermore, the authors are unaware of any significant risks or uncertainties that could reasonably be expected to affect the reliability of the current Mineral Resources.
+Furthermore, the authors are unaware of any significant risks or uncertainties that could reasonably be expected to affect the reliability of the current mineral resources.

-The economic analysis presented in this PEA is an evaluation of the Archimedes Underground and Mineral Point Open Pit Mineral Resources and do not have demonstrated economic viability.
-The Archimedes Open Pit is a Mineral Resource and does not include an economic analysis.
+The economic analysis presented in this Initial Assessment is an evaluation of the Archimedes Underground and Mineral Point Open Pit mineral resources and do not have demonstrated economic viability.
+The Archimedes Open Pit is a mineral resource and does not include economic analysis.

-The Archimedes Underground Mineral Resource contains approximately 70% Inferred Mineral Resources.
-The planned underground development and drilling program is planned to upgrade Inferred Mineral Resources to Indicated.
+The Archimedes Underground mineral resource contains approximately 70% inferred mineral resources.
+The planned underground development and drilling program is planned to upgrade inferred mineral resources to indicated.